DYKU

-DYKU (88.7 FM), broadcasting as 88.7 K5 News FM, is a radio station owned by FBS Radio Network and operated by 5K Broadcasting Network Inc. The station's studio and transmitter are located at Door 5, Paula Apartment, M. Jayme St, Jaro, Iloilo City.
+DYKU (88.7 FM), broadcasting as 88.7 K5 News FM, is a radio station owned by FBS Radio Network and operated by 5K Broadcasting Network.
+The station's studio and transmitter are located at Door 5, Paula Apartment, M. Jayme St, Jaro, Iloilo City.

 History

 The station was inaugurated in 1996 as Mellow Touch 88.7 with an easy listening format, with the station located in Maria Clara Ave., Iloilo City.
 In 2000, it rebranded as Radio One 88.7 and switched to a Top 40 format.
 In January 2010, it went off the air due to transmitter problems.
-In July 2010, it returned on air as Mellow 887 with an Adult Top 40 format.
-It went off the air sometime in 2015.
+In July that year, it returned on air as Mellow 887 with an Adult Top 40 format.
+It went off the air sometime in 2016.

-On late May 2021, 5K Broadcasting Network took over the station's operations and became part of the Radyo Bandera Sweet FM network.
+On late May 2021, it returned on air, this time under the Radyo Bandera Sweet FM network of 5K Broadcasting Network.
 On December 1, 2023, all Radyo Bandera Sweet FM stations rebranded as K5 News FM.

+Currently, K5 News FM Iloilo serves as the originating station for the network's radio drama department, syndicating its flagship series Rehas for K5's Western Visayas chain.